dvreeze/intro-chemistry/README.rst

 Introduction chemistry
 ======================

-Support for (stoichiometry-related) computations, based on the online course Introduction to Chemistry, from Duke University.
+Support for computations in chemistry (largely stoichiometry-related), based on 2 online courses.
+The first one is the online course Introduction to Chemistry, from Duke University.
+The second one is the course Chemistry, from the University of Kentucky.